Skip to main content

 Guidelines vs Skills

-Boost gives you two ways to provide context to AI agents:
+Boost gives you two ways to provide context to AI agents: Both guidelines and skills describe the Laravel ecosystem.
+To capture the conventions of your own application, you should use project rules.

 Documentation API